 the absence rule in section 118-145 that could otherwise have applied to treat the dwelling as Vicki’s main residence from 1 July 2018 to 15 October 2020 (assuming all of the requirements were satisfied).

-It is noted that the general anti-avoidance rules may also apply to certain arrangements involving the CGT main residence exemption.
+The general anti-avoidance rules may also apply to certain arrangements involving the CGT main residence exemption, as we’ve observed.
 This may occur where the Commissioner determines that the sole or dominant purposes of entering into the arrangement was for that person to obtain the main residence CGT exemption.

-Please do not hesitate to get in contact with us to discuss your circumstances further and we would be happy to assist you further.
+Please do not hesitate to get in touch with us to discuss your circumstances further and we would be happy to assist you further.